algosup/2023-2024-project-4-sportshield-team-5/Management/Project_Charter.md

     - Develop and implement algorithms for optimizing energy usage, including intelligent component activation and sleep mode management.

-    - The battery must operate for a minimal duration of 7 days.
+    - The battery must operate for a minimal duration of 7 days under different weather conditions.

     - Conduct extensive testing under various usage scenarios to validate the achieved operating time and identify opportunities for further optimization.